 - In the Location section, type the measure value of the intended location for the new point event along the route in the Measure text box.

 You can also click the Select From Measure on the Map button to select the route location on the map.

 The new event will be associated with the route (route ID) from the LRS Network that the event location intersects.
-In cases where the input location intersection may have more than one route in the registered LRS Network (overlapping routes), a dialog box prompts you to choose which route you prefer the event to be associated with.
+In cases where the input location intersection may have more than one route in the registered LRS Network (overlapping routes), a dialog box prompts you to choose with which route you prefer the event to be associated.

-A red cross symbol is dropped at the selected location on the map.
+A red x symbol is dropped at the selected location on the map.

 - Click the Start Date and End Date calendar controls to choose the start and end dates of the event.